“To rescue scholars is to rescue the future.”Dr. Henry Kaufman, IIE Chairman Emeritus and IIE Scholar Rescue Fund Co-Founder

-Academic institutions benefit from hosting IIE-SRF scholars several ways:
+Academic institutions benefit from hosting IIE-SRF scholars in several ways:

 Learn more and become a host partner with IIE-SRF.